 Amman Petra Bus

 There are two options when it comes to taking a bus from Amman to Petra, either JETT Coach busses or small coaster public transportation.

 JETT buses operate once per day and return to Amman in the evening.
 If you want to see Petra in one day and return to Amman, this is your best option.
 The bus departs at 6:30 from the Abdali JETT Bus Station in Amman and you can either buy a round trip ticket or buy a one way ticket to Petra.
 It returns to Amman at 4pm or you can stay the night in Petra.
 Ensure you arrive 30 minutes before departure to pay for your ticket.

 JETT offers air-conditioned coach style busses with plenty of room for luggage.
 You should buy your ticket the day before to ensure you get a seat.

-JETT Tickets cost JD11 one way.
 The JETT Bus makes one stop along the way to use the bathroom or grab a coffee or tea.
+(It may not stop during Ramadan)

 The Coaster buses go from the southern bus station and leave between 9am and 4pm.
-If you want to do during the day and cannot make the 6:30am JETT bus, these are your only bus option.
+If you want to go during the day and cannot make the 6:30am or 7:00am JETT bus, these are your only bus option.
 These minibusses are cheaper than the JETT bus but do not have a schedule.
 They depart when the bus is full.
-These busses do not have air conditioning and only have a small amount of room for luggage, so you might end up with it under your feet.
+These buses do not have air conditioning and only have a small amount of room for luggage, so you might end up with it under your feet.

 Coaster bus public transport costs about JD3.
 It makes stops along the way for people who are not going all the way to Petra.